 Recent work includes a comic-satirical opera, Bang the Law, about a couple of New Orleans lawyers and their movements through New Orleans class detritus after Hurricane Katrina, a two movement orchestral fantasy about Elias Cannetti at carnival, formation of a new quintet to play new original compositions, an octet reduction of Peter and the Wolf for a New Orleans Contemporary Art Center/Guggenheim foundation presentation.
 Most recently he completed work on a second opera, ee me & cummings thee which premiered in New Orleans in Nov.
 2011.

 He is the subject of the one hour radio documentary Jonathan Freilich’s Freedom Double-O Naked Klezmer Jazz Latin Boogaloo: The Radio Documentary by award winning documentarian, David Kunian and was the 2008 Louisiana Governors’ Music Fellowship Award recipient.
 This year he figured as a Rising Star guitarist in Downbeat’s Critics Poll.

 Freilich was born Oct.13, 1968 in Philadelphia, Pa.
 He spent most of his early years, up until a late teenager in London, England before moving to Los Angeles in 1985.
 Thereafter, he moved to Santa Cruz, Ca in 1987 before the 1989 move to New Orleans.
-Currently, he is spending some time in the Los Angeles area for further study at California Institute of the Arts.
+Currently, he is residing in Los Angeles after completing further studies in composition at California Institute of the Arts.